 Unfortunately, children and teens who compulsively use social media may be at risk of developing serious physical and mental health problems, including suicidal thoughts, self-harm, depression, eating disorders, ADD/ADHD, and, in some cases, death/suicide.

-Teen social media addiction lawsuit and settlement claims potentially being investigated include claims involving children who, after excessively using social media platforms such as Facebook, Instagram, TikTok, Snapchat and/or YouTube, suffered injury or complications, including:
+Teen social media addiction lawsuit and settlement claims potentially being investigated include claims involving children who, after excessively using social media platforms such as Facebook, Instagram, TikTok, Snapchat and/or YouTube, suffered injury, including:

 - Self-harm